Hammond24/cs3210_lab/instructions/lab2.md

-- When you modify the permissions of a present virtual page in the page-table, you'll have to invalidate the TLB entry for that page, we've provided you a function to do so `invlpg(void *vaddr)` in `include/asm/x86.h`.  **NOTE:** you don't need to invalidate a page that isn't present in the current page table.
+- When you modify the permissions of a present virtual page in the page-table, you'll have to invalidate the TLB entry for that page, we've provided you a function to do so `invlpg(void *vaddr)` in `include/asm/x86.h`.  **NOTE:** you don't need to invalidate a page if it isn't present in the current virtual address space (as resetting cr3 will cause a TLB invalidation on its behalf).
 - If you feel overwhelmed with this lab, don't give up.
-We have an active Piazza, copious office hours and support structures to help you get through this.
-The hard part of this class is often in a concise design, not in a complex implementation (Prof. Devecsery's solution modifies under 300 LOC for this project, but it isn't by any means easy).
+We have an active Piazza, copious office hours and support structures to help you get through this we are willing to help you at all stages of implementation, from understanding the spec to debugging.
+The hard part of this class is often in a concise design, not in a complex implementation (Prof. Devecsery's solution modifies under 300 LOC for this project, but the project isn't by any means easy).

 # Part 2 - Zero Initialized Data